-In our EYFS and early KS1, we teach reading using synthetic phonics, following the Letters and Sounds program; this is then applied throughout the rest of the school to consolidate what has been learnt.
+In our EYFS and early KS1, we teach reading using synthetic phonics, following a DFE approved program: Little Wandle Letters and Sounds Revised.
+This is applied throughout the rest of the school to consolidate what has been learnt.
 Within daily phonic sessions, children have the opportunity to revisit previous learning and practise and apply new skills in structured but engaging ways.

 Teaching of reading from phonics to fluency

 The books we use for teaching are selected for specific reasons e.g. South Lake core books, age-related text, curriculum, school ethos.
 Each year group from Year 1 to Year 6 is taught using focused questions.

 In EYFS, reading is taught through regular book sharing, modelling fluency and expression and picking out vocabulary.
 There is a rich, diverse set of core texts available for the children to choose to read.
 Adults read individually with children, targeting precise areas for development.

 At South Lake, we recognise the importance of providing pupils with a range of high quality texts, including stories, poems and non-fiction.
 Teachers choose texts from our core book lists linked to our school ethos, curriculum subjects and promote the diversity in children’s literacy.

 From Year 1 to 6, pupils have reading lessons as a whole class which are built around reading high-quality and challenging texts, which are then dissected through high-level questioning and discussion.
 Teachers utilise VIPERS, an acronym to aid the recall of the 6 reading domains as part of the reading curriculum.